There were approximately 36.7 million people living with HIV at the end of 2016.3

 Five key links between HIV and violence against women and girls

-The WHO identifies five key links between the two, showing how violence against women and girls, particularly domestic violence by intimate partners, is both a cause and a consequence of HIV infection.
+The World Health Organisation identifies five key links between the two, showing how violence against women and girls, particularly domestic violence by intimate partners, is both a cause and a consequence of HIV infection.

 - Inability to negotiate condom use: domestic violence from intimate partners exacerbates unequal power in sexual relationships making it difficult for women and girls to negotiate condom use to protect themselves from HIV infection.